modern-influence-of-ancient-warriors

 The Knights Templar: From Protectors to Heretics

 No order cast a longer shadow over medieval literature than the Knights Templar.
 In their heyday, Templars were praised in crusade chronicles and romances as the elite shock troops of Christendom.
 The Templar Grand Master was often depicted as a wise counselor to kings, as in the 13th-century romance L'Histoire de Foulques de Candie.
 But after King Philip IV of France orchestrated their mass arrest in 1307 on charges of heresy, idolatry, and sodomy, the literary image of the Templars underwent a dramatic transformation.
 Suddenly they appeared as sinister, secretive figures in poems and moral allegories.
-The 14th-century Italian poet Dante Alighieri placed Templar leaders in the second circle of Hell in his Divine Comedy?
-Actually, Dante does not mention the Templars explicitly, but he condemns avaricious clergy, a category that could include the order.
-Other writers, such as the English chronicler Walter of Guisborough, added lurid details to Templar legends.
+The 14th-century Italian poet Dante Alighieri placed avaricious clergy in his Inferno, and though he does not name the Templars explicitly, later commentators read their corruption into his lines.
+Other writers, such as the English chronicler Walter of Guisborough, added lurid details to Templar legends, describing nocturnal initiations and idol worship.
 The suppression of the Templars became a cautionary tale about pride and corruption, fueling anti-ecclesiastical satire in the late Middle Ages.
+In the 15th-century poem Les Vœux du Paon, the Templars appear as decadent knights whose fall prefigures the decline of chivalry itself.

 The Knights Hospitaller: Healers and Defenders